Yama-K/RipperFox/README.md

 ### 2. Download the exe: [RipperFox.exe](https://github.com/Yama-K/RipperFox/releases/download/Release/RipperFox.exe)
   and run it, it'll automatically hide it in your system tray.

-### 3. Once done, don't kill the install terminal, that's your backend.

 ---

 ### Uninstall